jasshone/jasshone.github.io/_posts/2024-07-28-Diffusion-Models.md

 # Diffusion Models

-My original plans were to make a post about some papers in RL first, but I got busy this week and diffusion got more relevant for my research.
-Therefore, I will be talking about Diffusion Models in this post.
+My original plans were to make a post about some papers in RL first, but I got busy this week and the need to understand diffusion models got more relevant for my research.
+Therefore, I will be talking about Diffusion Models instead in this post.

 I will first give a high-level overview of diffusion models based on some blogs, explainers, and Denoising Diffusion Probabilistic Models by Ho et al., then try to implement a diffusion model from scratch as per the other posts.